The more you know about the past, the better prepared you are for the future!

 Year 1- Toys

-This term, Year 1 are looking at toys from the past and present.
-They will be learning about timelines, looking at artefacts from the past and thinking about the difference between toys then and now.
-They will be making their own toys and learning all about toys from the past when History off the page visit in February.
+In Spring term, Year 1 were learning all about toys from the past and present.
+They made timelines, looked at artefacts from the past and thought about the difference between toys then and now.
+They really enjoyed making their own toys and playing with toys from the past when History off the page visited.

 Year 2- The Great Fire of London